rapostoljr/challenge_4_multiple_choice_coding_quiz/README.md

 # Coding Multiple Choice Quiz

 ## DESCRIPTION
-I created this project to create a quiz to test my knowledge of JavaScript.
+I created this project to create a quiz to test participants knowledge of JavaScript.
+This also helped me to practice what I have learned in class and showcase it here.
+From showing my knowledge of HTML, JavaScript, as well as CSS.
+Although this was challenging, I never gave up and kept trying to figure out what was wrong.
+By doing this, it helped to expand my knowledge and my understanding of all these languages.
+I was motivated to show that I have a better understanding from when I first started the class.

 ## HOW TO USE
 To begin the quiz, hit 'START QUIZ'. \